versatile0010/versatile0010.github.io/_posts/2024-04-26-jenkins-cleanWs-auto.md

 ---
-title: " 🧹 How to disable automatic cleanup in jenkins?"
+title: " 🧹 [ko] How to disable automatic cleanup in jenkins?"

 categories:
   - infra